SusanaMarques/UMINHO/README.md

 UML diagrams and development of a media player.

 ### Stochastic Methods of Operational Investigation: [link](https://github.com/SusanaMarques/UMINHO/tree/main/Stochastic%20Methods%20of%20Operational%20Investigation)
-Solving an infinite stages problem with alternative decisions adapted to a real situation.
+Solving an infinite stages problem with alternative decisionsadapted to a real situation.